 Commencing in 2010, the Restatement of the Law Third, Torts: Liability of Economic Harm is part of ALI’s ongoing revision of the Restatement Second of Torts.
 Portions of the Restatement Second have been superseded by the Restatement Third of Torts: Products Liability, Apportionment of Liability, and Liability for Physical and Emotional Harm.

 “Recovery and tort for economic loss has been a growth area in American law over the last few decades.
 There’s been a lot of judicial commentary and a lot of scholarly commentary on when it ought to be possible to recover in tort for a pure economic loss.
 Our goal in this Restatement has been to capture the best insights of the commentary while staying true to where the case law has been going.” – Ward Farnsworth, Project Reporter

-This Restatement will cover unintentional infliction of economic loss, including professional negligence, negligent misrepresentation, negligent performance of services, and public nuisance.
-It also will address fraud, breach of fiduciary duty, interference with contract, unjustifiable litigation, and civil conspiracy.
+This Restatement covers unintentional infliction of economic loss, including professional negligence, negligent misrepresentation, negligent performance of services, and public nuisance.
+It also addresses fraud, breach of fiduciary duty, interference with contract, unjustifiable litigation, and civil conspiracy.